Powder kegs: 50 years ago, 10-cent beers helped turn a Cleveland baseball game into a bloody riot

 Stadium security was outnumbered and overwhelmed by the crowd of 25,134, the season's second-largest.

-Still, it was mostly good-natured fun — Morganna, the famed “kissing bandit" of the 70s, ran onto the field and tried to kiss umpire Nestor Chylak.
+Still, it was mostly good-natured fun — a woman ran onto the field and tried to kiss umpire Nestor Chylak.
 A father and son mooned the crowd.

 Then came the ninth and a scene from a low-budget horror film.

-Note: This story has been corrected to show that the woman who tried to kiss umpire Nestor Chylak was not identified and the person hit by a chair was Indians pitcher Tom Hilgendorf, not Chylak.